nest4it/error-interceptor/README.md

 # @n4it/global-error-interceptor
 A NestJS module for catching and handling errors globally.
+The `ErrorInterceptorModule` will catch all errors thrown in your NestJS application by default.

 ## Installation
 To install the module, use npm: